obsidian-html/obsidian-html.github.io/__src/vault/Instructions/Usage.md

 You might get a lot of warnings if you use external images, or have a lot of notes linked but not created.
 This is expected, and such warnings can be turned off, if desired, see [[Configuration Options]].

+> [!Tip]- Tip: verbosity
-> Tip: run `obsidianhtml -i config.yaml -v` to run in verbose mode to get more detail on what is going on in which note / step of the process.
+> Run `obsidianhtml -i config.yaml -v` to run in verbose mode to get more detail on what is going on in which note / step of the process.

 The output will be located in your current directory under `output/md` and `output/html`.